yusoph-dev/todo-web/README.md

 ## Running Locally

-Create a Databse for Todo_api
+Create a Database for Todo

 1. Open Terminal and log in to MySQL as root: